Shopping in China can be intimidating…but it doesn’t have to be.

-- Clothes— though difficult to tell whether real or fake (probably fake), name brand clothing is considerably cheaper here and a good value.
+- Clothes: Though difficult to tell whether the clothes you find are real or fake (probably fake), name brand clothing is considerably cheaper here and a good value.
 An exception: I’d avoid any type of “performance” goods (such as supposedly Gore-tex jackets, shoes or backpacks)— it’s too easy to copy or steal labels and save money by skimping on quality.

-- Art: Scroll paintings, calligraphy, carvings, etc —of course, for high-end collectible art, you’ll need to know your stuff but for items for your house or gifts, you can find a lot of cool stuff (haggle, haggle, haggle!)
+- Art: Scroll paintings, calligraphy, carvings, etc —of course, for high-end collectible art, you’ll need to know your stuff but for items for your house or gifts, you can find a lot of cool stuff (remember: haggle, haggle, haggle!)

 - Silks, fabrics, embroidery

 - Ethnic jewelry and handicrafts: These items will be sold in major shopping centers where tourists frequent, but you’ll find better quality and pricing if you’re actually traveling to where these ethnic peoples live in China.

 - Bootleg CDs, DVDs: This used to be much more common, and although you’ll still find a random shop selling pirated DVDs, CDs and computer software, now that most of this has migrated online, it’s not always a good value.
 I’ve haven’t had any problems getting past US Customs or viewing DVDs back home.